dcm4che/dcm4chee-arc-cs/docs/security/audit/security-alert.rst

    | Association Events Failure case ⇒ 'AE title of remote side used in association'
    | Super user login or logout using Secured archive ⇒ 'User name of logged in user'
    | Password Update of User using Secured archive ⇒ 'User name of logged in user'
+   | Keycloak admin user performs any action in admin console ⇒ 'User name of logged in user'
    | Cancel, Reschedule or Delete Task(s) : Secured archive ⇒ 'User name of logged in user'
    | Cancel, Reschedule or Delete Task(s) : Unsecured archive ⇒ 'Remote IP address'
    | Software configuration changes done over UI : Secured archive ⇒ 'User name of logged in user'